 Intraoral 1: Theory and Concepts DENT 9206 Paper-based Distance Email to a Friend Our Intraoral 1: Theory and Concepts course helps you expand your knowledge of orofacial anatomy, pathology, preventive dentistry, peridontology, pharmacology and emergency care.
 Review nutrition, oral self-care concepts (which provide the basis for client counselling), current regulations and concepts of practice as you develop the knowledge needed for a foundation in intraoral procedures.
 Note(s) Course Delivery Method: This is a self-directed paper-based course you complete at home.
 A study package will be provided to you on or before the start date.
 The teacher will contact you by telephone within two weeks after the start date to address any questions or concerns you may have.
 Exam(s): The mid-term and final exams for this course are held at our Waterfront Campus in Toronto, Ontario.
 If you live too far away to come to that campus, email firstname.lastname@example.org to arrange to have your exam supervised by an approved test centre.
-Prerequisite(s) You must be a graduate of a recognized Dental Assistant program, you must be employed in a dental office, and you must have completed the appropriate clinical pre-placement health PDF form, including CPR Level C and mask fit testing.
+Prerequisite(s) You must be a graduate of a recognized Dental Assistant program and you must be employed in a dental office and you must have completed the appropriate clinical pre-placement health PDF form, including CPR Level C and mask fit testing.
+You must email scanned copies of both your academic transcript and a letter from your employer to email@example.com as proof of your employment.
 Contact Information 416-415-5000, ext.
 2126 firstname.lastname@example.org Course Section(s) Available CRN: F16873 Date(s) 17 Sep 2018 – 03 Dec 2018 Hours: 32 Fee: $469 Note: Registration deadline: Sep 27 Register Now CRN: W52137 Date(s) 14 Jan 2019 – 01 Apr 2019 Hours: 32 Fee: $469 Note: Registration deadline: Jan 25 Register Now Some courses require you to purchase a textbook.
 The cost of the textbook is not included in the course fee unless otherwise indicated.
 If there is a textbook assigned for this course, it will be listed on the bookstore website.